 Both borrowings under the Original Loan Agreement and Term Loan bear interest at an annual rate equal to the greater of (a) 8.05% or (b) the sum of 6.81% plus the 30-day U.S. LIBOR rate.
 The borrowing under the Original Loan Agreement was repayable in monthly interest-only payments through November 2019 followed by 35 months of monthly payments of interest and principal.
 The borrowing under the Term Loan is repayable in monthly interest-only payments through December 31, 2020.
-The interest-only period was automatically extended until July 1, 2021 as a result of the Company's initiation of a Phase 2 trial for CK-274 in cardiomyopathy and has been extended through December 31, 2021 as a result of the achievement of positive results in GALACTIC-HF, the trial of omecamtiv mecarbil in chronic heart failure as announced on October 8, 2020.
-The ultimate interest-only period will be followed by equal monthly payments of principal and interest to the maturity date in December 2023.
+The interest-only period was automatically extended until July 1, 2021 as a result of the Company's initiation of a Phase 2 trial for aficamten in cardiomyopathy and has been extended through December 31, 2021 as a result of the achievement of positive results in GALACTIC-HF, the trial of omecamtiv mecarbil in chronic heart failure as announced on October 8, 2020.
 The ultimate interest-only period will be followed by equal monthly payments of principal and interest to the maturity date in December 2023.
 We are required to make a final payment upon loan maturity of 6.00% of the notes payable, which we accrete over the life of the Term Loan.
 Our obligations under the Term Loan Agreement are secured by substantially all our current and future assets, other than our intellectual property.

-Interest expense for the Term Loan was \$1.2 million for the three months ended March 31, 2021 and 2020.
-As of March 31, 2021, the interest rate applicable to borrowings under the Term Loan was 8.05%.
+Interest expense for the Term Loan was \$1.2 million for the three months ended September 30, 2021 and 2020, and \$3.6 million and \$3.7 million for the nine months ended September 30, 2021 and 2020, respectively.
+As of September 30, 2021, the interest rate applicable to borrowings under the Term Loan was 8.05%.

 The Term Loan Agreement contains customary representations and warranties and customary affirmative and negative covenants applicable to us and includes customary events of default, including but not limited to the nonpayment of principal or interest, violations of covenants and material adverse changes.
 Upon an event of default, the Lenders may, among other things, accelerate the loans and foreclose on the collateral.
 Our obligations under the Term Loan Agreement are secured by substantially all our current and future assets, other than our intellectual property.
 If the Term Loan becomes subject to mandatory prepayment under these provisions, we are subject to certain prepayment premiums of 3.00% in the first year, 2.00% in the second year and 1.00% in the third year and thereafter.
 We determined that these contingent prepayment provisions were an embedded component that qualified as a derivative which should be bifurcated from the Term Loan and accounted for separately from the host contract.
-As of March 31, 2021, the fair value of this embedded derivative was immaterial.
+As of September 30, 2021, the fair value of this embedded derivative was immaterial.